 What Does Neurotic Behavior Indicate?

-Some ways to stop your neurotic behavior include:
+Some ways to manage neurotic behavior may include:

 - Building your self-esteem

-- Taking good care of yourself even when you don't feel like it
+- Taking good care of yourself mentally and physically

-- Reminding yourself that minor negative events aren't worth getting upset over minor negative events
+- Reminding yourself that it may not be worth getting upset over minor negative events